aimms/function-reference/data-management/case-management/casecreatedifferencefile.rst

 ---------

     *referenceCase*
-        An element in the set ``AllCases`` specifying the case to which the current data should be compared.
+        An element in the set :aimms:set:`AllCases` specifying the case to which the current data should be compared.

     *outputFilename*